katharostech/docker_ooye/README.md

   users will be able to join.

+### Configuring Your Matrix Rooms

+Your `ADMIN_INVITE` user should receive an invite to any bridge discord spaces.
+This allows you to, for instance, make the space public, so that other users can join.
+Otherwise, you can keep the space private, and invite whomever you wish.

+That's the last step, your matrix bridge is finished!

 ## Troubleshooting

 ### `MatrixServerError: User ID already taken.`

 If you start an OOYE bridge and connected it to your matrix server, and then you start a new OOYE bridge, and connect that to the _same_ matrix server, you may get errors from OOYE complaining that a user ID is already taken.
-This is because OOYE will create users in matrix that correspond with the Discord users, but they will have their user ID prefixed with a namespace like `_ooye_`.
+This seems to be because OOYE will create users in matrix that correspond with the Discord users, but they will have their user ID prefixed with a namespace like `_ooye_`.
 If you start a new OOYE bridge and connect it to the same server, it will try to create those corresponding users with the same ID.

-You can fix this by setting the `NAMESPACE_PREFIX` environment variable in the `environment:` section of your `docker-compose.yaml`, for example:
+You might be able to fix this by setting the `NAMESPACE_PREFIX` environment variable in the `environment:` section of your `docker-compose.yaml`, for example:

 ```yaml